bloom42/blog/content/about.md

 We share on this blog our ideas and experience on how we tackle entropy and keep things simple. -->

 Equilibrium is death but too much entropy (chaos) is fatal.
-In this blog we explore how complexity and chaos infiltrate systems, organizations and organisms and lead them to a slow and painful death.
+In this blog we explore how complexity and chaos infiltrate systems, organizations and organisms and lead to a slow and painful death.

 Sometime, it's the lack of entropy that can be fatal: in cryptography or in lottery for example.